 If there are open trades on the underlying strategy, the DARWIN's quote updates every 30 seconds.

-Brokerage fees, spreads and swaps are all factored into the quote.
-Management and performance fees are not.
+Although rrokerage fees are factored into the quote, both management and performance fees are not.

 Read more: What does the DARWIN's quote mean?